All ages

 Metabolism refers to all the chemical reactions that take place in the body to convert food into energy and building blocks, and to eliminate waste products.
 When this does not occur as usual metabolic conditions can arise.

 There is growing evidence for a connection between metabolic and mental health.
-People with severe mental illness (SMI) are more likely to develop metabolic conditions, such as obesity, type 2 diabetes and heart disease.
+People with SMI are more likely to develop metabolic conditions, such as obesity, type 2 diabetes and heart disease.
 There is also research showing that metabolism-based treatments, such as the ketogenic diet and certain medications (metformin, GLP-1 agonists, statins), may be effective in improving both metabolic and mental health outcomes in people with SMI.
 Metabolic psychiatry is the discipline investigating this connection between metabolic and mental health.

 Find out more

-McPin are co-leading Workstream 6: Patient and Public Involvement, Engagement (PPIE) and Dissemination, alongside Iain Campbell at The University of Edinburgh.
-Part of this workstream has involved establishing a Lived Experience Advisory Group (LEAP) currently comprising 9 members with lived experience of SMI and reduced metabolic health.
+McPin are co-leading Workstream 6: Patient and Public Involvement, Engagement (PPIE) and Dissemination, alongside The University of Edinburgh.
+Part of this workstream has involved establishing a Lived Experience Advisory Group (LEAP) comprising 12 members with lived experience of SMI and reduced metabolic health.

-We are looking for 3 more people with relevant lived experience aged 16 – 25 to join us.
+We are looking for 5 more people with relevant lived experience to join us.

 • Working with a PhD student to co-produce a Metabolic andMental Health Accelerator (MMHA) online platform.
 The MMHA will combine continuous glucose monitoring (CGM), weight, BMI and self-reported symptoms to allow individuals with SMI to gain insight into trajectories of their own metabolic markers and potential relationships with mental health symptoms.